The Definitive Guide to RFID Inventory Management

 An RFID tag is essentially a microchip that contains real-time data, which can be read by the user with the help of the scanner.
 These tags are wrapped in plastic and can be stuck to a surface in order to complete tracking.

-So, essentially, in order to execute RFID inventory management tracking, all you need to do is stick the tag to a surface.
+So, essentially, in order to execute RFID for inventory management tracking, all you need to do is stick the tag to a surface.
 The surface can be anything: the surface of a product, its packing, a shelf, a container, or even vehicles like vans and delivery trucks!
 The tag will be interrogated by your reader/scanner, and will then be processed through special RFID inventory management software.

-RFID inventory management can help you rectify many issues that you might have with your stock-handling.
+RFID inventory management systems can help you rectify many issues that you might have with your stock-handling.
 For example; under-stocking a product.
 Since RFID technology allows you to get real-time updates on your stock, you don’t have to wait for it to run out before you order the next batch.
 You can plan ahead and work with accurate forecasting.
 The same goes for overstocking – when you know exactly how much stock you have left, you can make better purchase decisions and only need as much as you need instead of going over the top.

 Secondly, RFID inventory management comes with an extra layer of security, which is very important for any business.
 If you position your RFID tags correctly and at points of high risk in your warehouse, you can use RFID to trigger alarms in case something goes wrong.
 This way, RFID technology encourages stock security.